talenguyen/talenguyen.github.io/_posts/2016-06-22-git-add-commit-in-one-command.markdown

 ---
-published: true
+layout: post
+section-type: post
 title: Git add & commit in one command
-layout: post
+category: Git
+tags: [ 'git', 'svc' ]
 ---

 I would like to share a small tip to commit your working code more quickly.

+## Problem

 Normally, when I want to commit my code I need at least `2 commands`: